S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   is governed by the delegator
 -   benefits from a clearly defined domain

+---

+## Helping Team (…)

 Members of the helping team:

 -   can object to the delegator's decisions that affect them
 -   can add items to the delegator's governance backlog
--   may be invited to select a representative to participate in the governance decisions of the delegator
+-   may be invited to select a representative to participate in the governance decision making of the delegator

 ---